hackclub/hackclub/workshops/scrapbook_css/README.md

 ## **Crazy CSS Animations - Part 1 ✌︎**

 We’ve got a fancy font and some magical colours but this site still needs some jazzing up!
-Looks animate it!
+Let's animate it!
 First off, we’re going to make our text rainbow animated.

 Animations are made with keyframes, where you set the state of the object (in CSS properties) at different stages of the animation.
-If you've got any experience with video animation keyframing works very similarly here!
+If you've got any experience with video animation, keyframing works very similarly here!

 Let’s define that animation: